Write queries

 - Switches the mode to Edit so you can ask another question to fine-tune the query as needed.

-The screenshot below demonstrates how a prompt generated the same SQL as the example query shown at the beginning of this document.
+The following screenshot demonstrates how a prompt generated the same SQL as the example query shown at the beginning of this document:

 Additional questions to modify the suggestions might include: